poissonconsulting/readwriteaws/README.md

 ## Overview

-This package is designed for Poisson employees to easily access our files within our AWS s3 buckets.
+This package is designed for Poisson employees to easily access our files within our AWS S3 buckets.
 The general workflow for this package
 is:

-1. Get the list of files
+1. Obtain a list of files from the bucket
 2. Download them to your local drive

-3. Use them as normal
+This package can also upload files from our local drive to AWS S3 buckets as well.

 ## Installation